AlexxIT/WebRTC/README.md

 **Q. Which codecs are supported?**
 A. WebRTC [supported](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/WebRTC_codecs): `AVC/H.264` for video and `G.711 PCM (A-law)`, `G.711 PCM (µ-law)` for audio.

-WebRTC technology don't support `HEVC/H.265` for video and `AAC` for audio.
+WebRTC technology doesn't support `HEVC/H.265` for video and `AAC` for audio.

 ## Install